CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 4. Negotiation

 As mentioned, clients/customers can have specific solutions already in mind, and sometimes, that means asking for *impossible* things.
-This <a href="https://www.youtube-nocookie.com/embed/BKorP55Aqvg" target="_blank">short youtube comedy sketch</a> demonstrates how difficult that can be.
+This <a href="https://www.youtube-nocookie.com/embed/BKorP55Aqvg" target="_blank" class="external-link" rel="noopener noreferrer">short youtube comedy sketch</a> demonstrates how difficult that can be.
 Being able to counter and negotiate their asks while keeping that **trust** in the relationship will ensure the client gets what they really need.

 >**Cristina:** Customers can tend to ask for impossible things.
 Having the ability to counter their asks and explain things in a way that they can see the benefit to them, can mean $$$ saved for the customers and more efficient solutions.